Win0-c/Tidal-Injecter/README.md

 ## Disclaimer

 This project is an **unofficial, community-made tool** and is not affiliated with or endorsed by the developers of Animal Company.
 Use at your own risk.
-Crossplay is achieved by bridging network layers not intended for cross-platform use — stability may vary.
+Crossplay is achieved by bridging network layers not intended for cross-platform use, stability may vary.

 ---